-- "Network effect"-the geographic reach of the Group's network and the number, size, location and quality of its facilities allows customers to expand within its parks as well as across the Group's network locations as their businesses grow. - Diversified earnings base-the scale of the Group's network helps it to achieve revenue diversity, with over 1,300 established customers spread over eight end-user industry sectors as at 31 December 2020, as well as geographic coverage comprising 402 parks in 43 major cities and markets in the PRC, covering all major PRC airports, seaports, highway networks and logistics hubs. - Economies of scale-being a leading provider of modern logistics and warehousing facilities in the PRC offers the Group cost efficiencies in terms of negotiating construction contracts and facility management contracts, and optimising personnel resources and information systems. - "Smart Logistics Ecosystem" the Group is pioneering the creation of a comprehensive logistics ecosystem for the future by utilising the latest technology and big data to provide solutions to its customers through the use of automation and robotics, data analytics, software solutions and site selection tools, the "Smart Logistics Ecosystem" approach leverages technology and data, takes into account critical details of the supply chain (including warehouse space) and offers both space and technology-led solutions that drive value for its customers.
-With a portfolio of warehousing assets and customer demand as pillars, and fund management as a financial instrument, the Group is well placed to establish a platform for the broader logistics ecosystem and extract value from the logistics value chain.
+- "Network effect"-the geographic reach of the Group's network and the number, size, location and quality of its facilities allows customers to expand within its parks as well as across the Group's network locations as their businesses grow. - Diversified earnings base-the scale of the Group's network helps it to achieve revenue diversity, with established customers spread over seven end-user industry sectors as at 31 December 2021, as well as geographic coverage comprising logistics and supply chain, manufacturing and research, data infrastructure and renewable energy facilities across 70 cities in the PRC. - Economies of scale-being a leading provider of modern logistics and warehousing facilities in the PRC offers the Group cost efficiencies in terms of negotiating construction contracts and facility management contracts, and optimising personnel resources and information systems. - "Smart Logistics Ecosystem" the Group is pioneering the creation of a comprehensive logistics ecosystem for the future by utilising the latest technology and big data to provide solutions to its customers through the use of automation and robotics, data analytics, software solutions and site selection tools, the "Smart Logistics Ecosystem" approach leverages technology and data, takes into account critical details of the supply chain (including warehouse space) and offers both space and technology-led solutions that drive value for its customers.
+With a portfolio of warehousing assets and customer demand as pillars, the Group is well placed to establish a platform for the broader logistics ecosystem and extract value from the logistics value chain.